gtrevorrow/policy-validation-action/README.md

    - Gracefully handles parsing errors
    - Logs issues for debugging
    - Provides clear error messages for syntax problems

+### AgenticOciCisBenchmarkValidator

+The `AgenticOciCisBenchmarkValidator` is an AI-powered validator that uses a Large Language Model (LLM) to assess policies that contain HCL variables (e.g., `${var.admin_group}`).
+Traditional parsers cannot definitively validate such policies, as the final value of the variable is unknown.
+The agentic validator infers the intent and potential risk based on the variable's name, the policy structure, and its knowledge of CIS benchmarks.

+This validator is enabled via the `agentic-validation-enabled` flag and requires an LLM provider and API key.

 ### Using Validators in Code